-At Precision Medical Imaging, we employ the most advanced technologies available during diagnostic exams to carefully view breast tissue for any potential abnormalities.
+At Reliant Medical Group, we employ the most advanced technologies available during diagnostic exams to carefully view breast tissue for any potential abnormalities.
 Our goal is to safeguard your health by providing the highest quality exam possible.

 During a digital mammogram, an electronic X-ray sensor is used instead of film to create images of the breast.
 When viewed on a computer screen, the digital images can be easily enhanced for more detailed viewing.
 Digital mammography allows for a smaller radiation dose and faster exams.
 It is considered equal or superior to film-based mammography in the detection of breast cancer.

 (Digital Mammography services are offered at our Leominster, Gold Star Blvd. and Grove Street locations.)

 Also known as sonography, ultrasound uses high-frequency sound waves to produce an image.
 Ultrasound is often used to evaluate breast lumps which may be difficult to see on a mammogram and to distinguish between solid tumors and fluid-filled cysts.
 It is also employed during other diagnostic procedures, such as fine needle aspiration biopsies.